top of page

 Additional Resources for Professional Help:

 Acupuncture is a time-tested healing technique that has been utilized for thousands of years, helping many relieve mental, emotional, and physical symptoms through the insertion of needles on specific points on the body.
 According to the research, acupuncture can relieve symptoms of PTSD by helping the autonomic nervous system and prefrontal as well as limbic brain structures.
 There is also a specific acupuncture ear protocol called NADA that has shown to be very effective in relieving PTSD symptoms.
-This NADA protocol will be used at our upcoming Community Acupuncture & Breathwork Clinic for PTSD where participants with PTSD and Complex-PTSD will receive the PTSD-specific acupuncture treatment while practicing calming breathing techniques in our Himalayan Salt Cave.
+This NADA protocol is used at our monthly Community Acupuncture for PTSD and Stress Relief in our Himalayan Salt Cave.

-Learn more & register for this $15 event on our website here.
+Learn more & register for this sliding scale event (ALWAYS FREE for Veterans and First Responders) on our website here.

 4.)
 Creative Expression